General Information about the Annual Jury Process

 How do I apply?

-On the first day of the Annual Jury, applicants bring five pieces of their artwork plus a CD with images of 10-20 additional works, completed application, and a $75.00 fee to the Torpedo Factory Artists’ Association.
+All applicants must complete (Phase I) an application form and submit 5-8 images of their work online.
+Successful applicants will be notified by email and are required to complete Phase II of the process.
+On the first day of Phase II Jury, applicants bring five pieces of their artwork plus a CD with images of 10-20 additional works, and a completed information form.
 The work will be juried over the second and third days.

 When do I find out the results?